This is what we do when we meet. We want you to feel comfortable when you visit

-All the words of the songs and readings will be displayed on the walls – you do not need any books but if you prefer a hymn book and a Bible can be picked up on your way in.
+All the words of the songs and readings will be displayed on the walls – you do not need any books.
 Usually the worship leader or preacher will speak on some aspect of life and Christian faith, with reference to the Bible stories or teachings which have been read.

 There will be an opportunity/a request to give money to support the work of ministry and mission.
 [This pays for staff and materials as well as for giving to those less fortunate than the people here.]
 This is the way in which church members support the work of the church, and is entirely voluntary.
 Please do not be embarrassed if you are not able to contribute, just pass the plate on to the people beside you.